polyvariant/sttp-oauth2/docs/contributing.md

 For live reload you'd preferably need two console windows open.
 In both you should navigate to your repository root, then:

-In the first console run `sbt "docs/mdoc --watch"`.
+In the first terminal, launch `sbt` shell and run `docs/mdoc --watch`.

 In the second one run:
 ```shell